How Mediation Can Help Farmers (May 20, 2020)

 Kate Pigott is a trained mediator and licensed attorney in Michigan.
-She currently works with the Michigan and Florida Agricultural Mediation Programs as their Program Coordinator.
+She currently works with Michigan and Florida Agricultural Mediation Programs as their Program Coordinator.
 Previously, she worked for the Dispute Resolution Center of West Michigan which began her passion for the mediation process.
 Since 2014, she has worked with farmers and the agricultural community by empowering them to find productive solutions that help everyone move forward.
-Her purpose is to create safe space for others to resolve their differences.
+Her purpose is to create a safe space for others to resolve their differences.

 John Durling, Ph.D.